 We tried the 2005 estate Cabernet Sauvignon.
 This is a big wine with lively acidity and shows bright fruit from entry to finish.
 While showcasing the fruit, this inspired wine does not showcase huge tannins.
 Rather, this valley floor produced fruit shows tannins that are well managed and complement food.
 Blackberry, black cherry and slight notes of cedar round out the mid palate.
 The finish is long and clean.
 This wine will age very well.

 You can either make an appointment for just a tasting or for a tour as well.
 Tours are given twice daily, are separate from the tastings and require an advance reservation.
 Allow at least an hour for the tour which includes tastings of the white wines as well as their famed Cabernet Sauvignon.
 As with winemaking, the actual tour starts in their vineyards and gives you a good overview of the inner workings of a small to medium sized winery with visits to their tank facility and reserve barrel rooms.

-Their winemaker and vineyard manager have both been with the winery for many years.
+Their Winemaker Emeritus Michael Weiss and vineyard manager have both been with the winery for many years.
 This dedication by key employees to a single winery is invaluable as it builds consistency into the wines as well as their intimate knowledge of the actual vineyards.
-Their winemaker has over 30 years experience of working with Oakville fruit including time spent at Robert Mondavi Winery.
+Michael has over 30 years experience of working with Oakville fruit including time spent at Robert Mondavi Winery.

 Suzanne Groth (Dennis & Judy’s daughter) is president and CEO of the winery.
 She is also an artist – look for her colorful artwork on display – prints of some of her works are also available.
 She produces a painting for every Reserve Cabernet release.